SebastjanLeskovar/go_udemy_tutorial/Notes.md

 When to use one over another?
  - Use a map whenever you're representing a collection of very closely related properties.
  - Structs are used more often than maps.

+## Interfaces

+So far we know that:
+ - every value has a type
+ - evert function has to specify the type of its arguments

+Does that then mean that we need to rewrite evert function to accommodate different types even if the logic is identical?

+As an example, we are writing two bots, one for English and the other for Spanish language.

+**English bot**

+type englishBot struct

+func (englishBot) getGreeting() string

+func printGreeting(eb englishBot)

+**Spanish bot**

+type spanishBot struct

+func (spanishBot) getGreeting() string

+func printGreeting(eb spanishBot)

+In both getGreeting() functions, the logic will be very different.

+in printGreeting() functions, the logic will probably be identical.

+### Example interface

+type bot interface {
+	getGreeting() string
+}

+`type bot interface`

+Our program has a new type called 'bot'.

+getGreeting() string

+Every function called getGreeting in this program that returns a string is now a honorary member of type 'bot'.

+As a honorary member of type 'bot', you can now call this function called printGreeting.

+`func printGreeting(b bot)`